ryanmcdermott/code-review-tips/README.md

 ## User Input

 ### User input should be limited
-Users can potentially input an unlimited amount of text.
+Users can potentially input an unlimited amount of data to send to you.
 It's important to set limits if a function takes any kind of user data in.

 ```javascript
 router.route('/message').post((req, res) => {